Andhela Ravamidhi: Release and reception

 Andhela Ravamidhi is released theatrically on 11 October 2025.

 Sudheer of Vaartha gave 2.75/5 stars and stated "Andela Ravamidi is an artful film that, unlike today’s commercial trends, commendably brings the beauty of Indian art to the screen, echoing K. Viswanath’s inspiration".

 Sudharani of Telugu Prabha said "Andela Ravamidi is a heartfelt tribute to Indian classical dance and artistic excellence, appealing to audiences who value meaningful cinema".

-Ramakrishna of India Herald rated the film 2.5/5 stars and stated "*With appealing music, impressive cinematography of American locales, and strong production values, Andela Ravamidi is a commendable effor".
+Ramakrishna of India Herald rated the film 2.5/5 stars and stated "*With appealing music, impressive cinematography of American locales, and strong production values, Andela Ravamidi is a commendable effort".

 Chitra Jyothy rated the film 2.5/5 stars and said "Opening with an accident and flashback, the film delivers a familiar story with an engaging screenplay and a message of perseverance for women".

 Srikanth Reddy of Telugu Mirchi rated the film 2.75/5 stars and wrote "Karthik Kodakandla’s music and songs, along with cinematography capturing American locations and strong production values, contribute positively to the film".